From the build log.

 LiveCodeBench Hard: 85.7% to 100% on 28 Hard Competitive Programming Tasks

 Claude Opus 4.6 with maximum-effort extended thinking scores 85.7% on 28 hard AtCoder problems.
 With one Logic API call per task, it scores 100%.
 Four tasks flipped from fail to pass.
 Zero regressions.
-The scaffold never breaks what the model already solves.
+The harness never breaks what the model already solves.

 Builder's Field Notes: 28 Moments from Inside the IDE